 (b) appointing the auditor or, if permitted under the Act, a person to conduct a review engagement; and

 (c) if permitted under the Act, passing an extraordinary resolution to have a review engagement instead of an auditor or to not have an audit or review engagement.

+(d) The ratification of the election of the Board Members will take place at the Annual General Meeting prior to the Board Members taking office.

 Any other matters of business shall constitute Special business and a Special meeting will need to be held; an annual meeting and Special meeting may be combined into the same meeting.

 Special Meetings – The Board Chair may at any time call a Special meeting of Members for the transaction of any business which may properly be brought before the Members.
 The Board shall call a Special meeting of Members on written requisition of Members carrying not less than ten per cent (10%) of the voting rights.
 If the Board does not call a meeting within twenty-one (21) days of receiving the requisition, any Member who signed the requisition may call the meeting.
-The ratification of the election of the Board Members will take place at a Special meeting prior to the Board Members taking office.

 Notice of Meetings – Notice of the time and place of a meeting of Members shall be sent to the following: